sjudkis/rorschach/README.md

 ### Prerequisites

-[JUCE](https://juce.com/) must be used to create the necessary enviroment files.
+[JUCE](https://juce.com/) must be used to create the necessary environment files.

 The synth has been tested on Windows 10, Visual Studios 2019 and macOS Catalina, XCode, however it might run on any OS/IDE JUCE supports.